Frequently Asked Questions

 There are four options for payment of fees:

 Option 1 – PayPal or credit/debit cards.
 This can be done through our website, using the e-mail address: firstname.lastname@example.org.
 Please ensure you include who and what the payment is for (for example: John Smith – DTS fees).
 PayPal/cards also deduct fees on any transaction.
 For the current charges, please e-mail: email@example.com, and please make allowances for these charges in calculating how much to pay us.

-Option 2 – International Bank transfer.
+Option 2 – National/International Bank transfer.
 Our bank details are as follows: